- About IAM

 - Board Portal

-For those wishing to take full advantage of traveling to Edinburgh, we have prepared for you our very own "Taste of Scotland - Excursions"".
-We encourage you to take time and part take in some of these amazing, fantastic tours of Edinburgh.
+For those wishing to take full advantage of traveling to Edinburgh, we have prepared for you our very own "Taste of Scotland - Excursions".
+We encourage you to take time and part take in some of these amazing, fantastic tours of Edinburgh and the surrounding area.
 It will leave you speechless!

 This tour is an insight into the locations, characters and stories featured in Alexander McCall Smiths' serial novel – ‘44 Scotland Street’.

 The book is an episodic novel by Alexander McCall Smith, the author of The No.1 Ladies’ Detective Agency.
 The story was first published as a serial in The Scotsman newspaper starting 26 January 2004, every weekday, for six months.

 Ian Rankin’s series about the mercurial Detective Inspector John Rebus accounts for an estimated 10% of all crime book sales in the UK (as of 2015) and the books have been translated into 26 languages around the world.

 Experience the dark and hidden world of Ian Rankin’s best-selling Rebus novels and discover the history and mystery of the real locations, with stunning views of some of Edinburgh’s unexplored areas.